joshuadavydd9507/Fraud-Detection/README.md

 The analysis suggests that fraud in this dataset is more strongly associated with **transaction context and behavioural indicators** rather than transaction magnitude or location distance.

 Variables such as **international transaction status** appear to provide more meaningful signals than transaction size or distance from the customer's home.

 ---

+## Dataset

+This dataset is a synthetic banking transaction dataset commonly used for fraud detection analysis and machine learning practice.The dataset contains **50,000 banking transactions** with variables describing transaction characteristics, customer behaviour, and fraud indicators.

+Example features include:

+- Transaction amount
+- Distance from customer home location
+- International transaction flag
+- Merchant novelty indicator
+- Failed transaction attempts
+- Previous fraud history
+- Daily and weekly transaction behaviour

+The target variable is:

+`Fraud_Label`

+which identifies whether a transaction is **Fraud** or **Normal**.

+---

+## Methodology

+The analysis follows a structured exploratory data analysis workflow:

+1. Data Overview
+2. Data Quality Assessment
+3. Data Cleaning
+4. Exploratory Data Analysis
+5. Behavioural Pattern Investigation
+6. Multivariate Feature Analysis
+7. Summary of Key Findings

+The objective is to identify behavioural indicators that may be associated with fraudulent transactions.

+---